Next Start

 Pursuing a Career in Welding

-This program gives students the hands-on training needed to prepare for a flexible career in a variety of industries, including:
+This program gives students the hands-on training needed to prepare for a career in a variety of industries, including:

 • Aerospace